 If you are looking for more long-term accommodation options, you could always look into opportunities which will provide accommodation in return for volunteering, such as WWOOF or WorkAway.
 Due to the location of these opportunities and the type of work you might be doing, you often get amazing accommodation options in return for utilising your skills.
 If you want to experience a different part of the world and contribute whilst you’re there, then this can be a way of doing it within a timescale which suits you.

 I hope that this post has one some way to convince you that wild camping is an awesome accommodation choice, and isn’t as difficult or as intimidating as it might seem at first.
 I am obviously biased as I love a spot of wild camping, but in an attempt to be impartial here are the pros and cons of this accommodation option:

 Pros: Cheap, Unique Spots, Amazing Scenery, Sunrises, Sunsets, Flexibility, Good chance of meeting interesting people, Almost guaranteed to have an adventure!

 Cons: Without the right gear there’s potential for getting cold/wet, sometimes you won’t be able to find that perfect spot, and will have to sleep on a building site or a petrol station car park, difficult to do in more built up areas, not good for long term accommodation.

 I’d love to know what you think of this post, maybe you are also a fan of wild camping?
-IF so, then I’ve love to hear where is the best/worst place you’ve slept is?
-Maybe you have you always wanted to give wild camping a go, but still have some questions or reservations?
+If so, then I’d love to know where is the best/worst place you’ve slept?
+Maybe you have always wanted to give wild camping a go but still have some questions or reservations?
 Again, if that’s you, I’d love to hear from you, so why not leave a comment below, or send me a message by email or social media?

 Did you find this post useful and want to know more about planning an adventure?
 Then why not check out my A to Z of Adventure post with an outline on where to start planning your next big adventure.